 - 11. It is apparent that some laboratories are not utilizing the NMBAQC guidelines for processing macrobenthic samples (Worsfold, Hall & O'Reilly (Ed.), 2010) issued with MB18 in Scheme Year 17 to improve the consistency of analysis, i.e. all analysts extracting and recording all biota.
-A detailed taxonomic discrimination policy (TDP) needs to be developed and added to the processing requirement protocol (PRP) to ensure that macrobenthic data from multiple analysts are as consistent and intercomparable as possible.
-The Own Sample pass / fail criteria will be reviewed to ensure that they are fit for purpose and uphold data consistency between the Scheme participants. - 12.
+A more detailed taxonomic discrimination policy (TDP) is being developed and will be added to the processing requirement protocol (PRP) to ensure that macrobenthic data from multiple analysts are as consistent and inter-comparable as possible.
+The Own Sample pass / fail criteria will be reviewed to ensure that they are fit for purpose and uphold data consistency between the Scheme participants.
+Scheme participants will be consulted throughout the development of the TDP. - 12.
 Since the beginning of the scheme, continual improvement to the learning structure of the Scheme reports has been maintained.
 For the LR and OS modules, detailed results have been forwarded as individual exercise reports to each participating laboratory as soon after the exercise deadlines as practicable.
 The Laboratory Reference Module Summary Reports introduced in 2017 show identification problems found in all LR submissions and should benefit all participants.
 In the RT module, after each RT exercise a bulletin was circulated, reviewing the literature used, detailing the accepted identification of the taxa circulated, and including images of relevant specimens.
 Participants are encouraged to review their exercise reports and provide feedback concerning content and format wherever appropriate. - 13.
 The primary aim of the Benthic Invertebrate Component of the Scheme is to improve the quality of biological data via training and audit modules.
 An informal constructive reporting system exists to assist in the overall improvement of data quality.
 For example, laboratories struggling with particular taxonomic groups in their Own Samples often receive additional support, as well as receiving their returned OS material separated, according to the AQC identifications, for future reference.
-Eight of the 16 'failing' Own Samples in Scheme Year 2018 / 2019 (Year 25) have already been rectified via the recommended remedial action.
-Eight samples remain with pending remedial actions (including one CMA sample).
-Last year, remedial actions for eight of nine failed samples were completed before the production of the corresponding annual report (all are now completed); however there were fewer failing samples than in this scheme year.
-This year's increase in failed samples and reduced completion of remedial action does not represent a downturn in processing quality or poor scheme engagement; the differences are within the normal expected range.
 APEM will continue to proactively chase outstanding remedial actions from previous scheme years to enable these data to be NMBAQC scheme quality assured.
 Participants are reminded that completion of remedial action is mandatory for CMA labs and labs submitting data to CMAs.
 Participants are encouraged to provide feedback and request further information for any of the scheme exercises to improve the quality and consistency of their data.